etanttila/apluslms.github.io/components/index.md

 # Components

 Only a few services are [core](#core) components for any A+ LMS installation.
-[Common](#common) components listed here are often found from well featured installations, but they vary depending on needs of the organization.
+[Common](#common) components listed here are often included in installations, but they vary depending on the needs of the organization.
 Lastly, there are some commonly used [utilities](#utilities), which are separate from A+, but often used with it.

 Remember that this is not a complete list and organizations have custom assessment services and tools for particular needs.